Part L Consultation

 Future Homes Part L Consultation

 The government issued its proposed Future Homes Standard for consultation in October 2018.
-The consultation terminates on 7th February 2020.
-LETI has prepared a response to the consultation, which includes:
+Following a review of the proposals, LETI identified the following key issues with the proposed regulation:

 1. Fabric performance is likely to get worse.
 A home in 2020 could be less insulated than a home under 2013 Building Regulations.
 The use of an energy efficient heating system has the ability to mask fabric performance.